 As another Mother’s Day approaches, I wish Micheline love, peace and the strength to overcome any and all obstacles that come her way.
 And may the same hold true for the mothers and friends whom you cherish.

-Michelle Nel is the author of three food allergy books for children.
+Michelle Nel is the author of two food allergy books for children.
 Visit her Facebook page here.

 Related: What is celiac disease?

-For great allergy and celiac coverage, subscribe today to Allergic Living magazine.
-Click here to order.
+For great allergy and celiac coverage, check out Allergic Living’s e-magazines.